Fix Version/s: None

-When the preview language features of Java SE $N are enabled (
+When the preview features of Java SE $N are enabled (

 --release $N --enable-preview):

-If a compile-time error occurs due to the incorrect use of a preview language feature of Java SE $N, then
+If a compile-time error occurs due to the incorrect use of a preview language feature or any preview API of Java SE $N, then

-javacmay indicate that the error is associated specifically with a preview language feature.
-(This helps to highlight that the feature, as well as the compile-time errors associated with it, may vary in future Java SE releases.)
+javacmay indicate that the error is associated specifically with a preview feature.
+This helps to highlight that the feature, as well as the compile-time errors associated with it, may vary in future Java SE releases.

 classfile emitted by

-javacdepends on the preview VM features of Java SE $N, regardless of whether the source code corresponding to the
+javacdepends on the preview features of Java SE $N if the source code corresponding to the

 javac in JDK $N prints a message if it detects the use of a preview language feature of Java SE $N in source code.
 This message cannot be turned off by using